If you have been searching for the best Australian Shepherd rescues in California, you’ve come to the right place.

 In addition to providing a safe shelter and necessities, they also aim to provide social rehabilitation to these animals.
 Adopting a pet from the Irvine Animal Care Center will require you to set up an appointment with them on the phone.
 You can call them during their adoption hours from 12 pm to 3 pm on weekdays and 1 pm to 4 pm on weekends.

 Their team will then forward you an adoption survey which needs to be filled with your details.
-You will have to email the survey form back to them to review it and find you a suitable pet.
+You will have to email the survey form back to them for review; they’ll use your information to find you a suitable pet.
 The team of experts in this pet rescue in California makes sure that both the pet and the family adopting it is a compatible match for each other.

 To learn more about their adoption criteria, follow the link below.
 To volunteer at Irvine Animal Care Center or to get in touch with the team for donation, use the contact details provided below: